oopbase/oopbase/content/post/localizing-enum-values.md

 }
 ```

 With this approach we get the exact result as shown in solution 1.
 However, due to encapsulation we have a better separation of concerns.
-Nevertheless, the same problem exists as in solution 1: The property `GenderAsString` is used exclusively in the "View".
-There is actually *no other need* for our `ViewModel` to hold this data.
+Nevertheless, the same problem exists as in solution 1: The property `GenderAsString` is used exclusively in the `View`.
+Even though the actual purpose of a `ViewModel` is to create a link between the `View` and the `model`, there is actually *no other need* for our `ViewModel` to hold this data.
 So what other options do we have?

 ## Solution 3: Using an IValueConverter